jsphthrn/notes/general/time-management/time-management-notes.md

 #### Transform products into activities.

-Often times people feel more pressure when a task demands *yield* deliver.
-Sometimes, this pressure make the perception of the task gets accompanied with feelings of anxiety and rejection, which can lead to find *reasons* to not engage immediately on the task, postponing the execution.
+Often times people **feel more pressure when a task demands *yield* deliver**.
+Sometimes, this pressure make the perception of the task gets accompanied with feelings of anxiety and rejection, which can **lead to find *reasons* to not engage immediately on the task, postponing the execution**.
 This is known more colloquialy as **procrastination**.

+One of the ways we can **break with procrastination** is to turn big and overwhelming product tasks into consistent activities.
+Instead of trying to get to the task goal in just one execution, use deferred execution.
+This is, **to execute the product task as a consistent activity through various executions so we keep doing little increments in progression instead of one-time execution**.

+This way, one's goal is to make that overwhelming product task more manageable, joyful and flexible.
+One can assign a specific amount of time per day to this task.
+At the end of the day, evaluate if the goal of the task is meet.
+If not, you can assign more time on that task for the next day and so on.

+### To-do lists